-Course Purpose: This course is designed to try to achieve several goals.
-The first, obviously, is to introduce you to some advanced laboratory techniques that are essential in modern synthetic organic chemistry.
-The second is to provide you with hands on experience with NMR, and to introduce you to more advanced NMR techniques and interpretation.
-Third, the experiments we preform will highlight some fundamental concepts in organic chemistry that you have likely seen in your course work.
-Unlike previous labs, many of the experiments that we do will be multi-step sequences in which the material you produce in one lab will be used in the next.
+Course Purpose: We have designed this course to try to achieve several goals.
+The first, obviously, is to introduce you to some advanced laboratory techniques that are essential in modern synthetic chemistry.
+The second is to provide you with hands on experience with NMR, and to introduce you to more